The Energy Regulation and Markets Review: Brazil

 i Vertical integration and unbundling

 Segregation of the different levels of the production chain was implemented mainly to promote efficiency and competitiveness, after it had been proven that the vertically integrated industry was unable to provide services efficiently.
-The unbundling was formally adopted by the restructuring undertaken in the 1990s and further enhanced under the 2004 regulatory framework.
+The unbundling between power generation, transmission and distribution was formally adopted by the restructuring undertaken in the 1990s and further enhanced under the 2004 regulatory framework.

 The primary purpose of the unbundling in the sector was to encourage competition in the generation and trading segments (which may be provided under competitive regimes), whereas transmission and distribution segments remain natural monopolies.
 Since the restructuring during the 1990s, separation of the contracting of access to the grid and the purchase of electricity had already been adopted as an unbundling measure.

-The current regulatory framework also requires that generation, transmission and distribution activities be undertaken by separate legal entities, with specific restrictions on the corporate structure of their economic groups (see Section II.iii).
+The current regulatory framework also requires that distribution activities be undertaken by separate legal entities of transmission and generation activities, with specific restrictions on the corporate structure of their economic groups (see Section II.iii).

-A different kind of unbundling has been under discussion recently, in respetct of the future expansion of the free power purchase market, namely the unbundling of distribution services, to limit the distribution monopoly to just electricity transport in the respective concession area.
+A different kind of unbundling has been under discussion recently, in respect of the future expansion of the free power purchase market, namely the unbundling of distribution services, to limit the distribution monopoly to just electricity transport in the respective concession area.
+Based on current timelines, such unbundling shall take place until 2024.

 ii Transmission/transportation and distribution access

 Distribution and transmission companies are subject to regulation of access to their respective grids to avoid discrimination and eliminate barriers to entry.
 The regulatory framework requires that network companies share and provide access to 'essential facilities' to segregate the service provision from the corresponding infrastructure management.
-For this reason, the electricity sector is governed by the principle of open access to the electricity grid, upon reimbursement of the cost incurred by transportation.
+For this reason, the electricity sector is governed by the principle of open access to the electricity grid, upon reimbursement of the cost incurred with reinforcement works needed for the connection and payment of the electricity grid use tariff.
+Despite the open access regulation, there is currently a limited offer of connection points for new generation projects, although the transmission grid is always expanding as a result of the annual auctions conducted by the government.
+ANEEL is also discussing regulations to possibly compensate power plants subject to grid curtailments, under certain conditions.

 Power transmission and distribution companies are subject to price regulation, and thus have their revenues calculated by ANEEL, which aims to set prices to promote economic efficiency as if the segments were competitive rather than characterised as natural monopolies.

-Rates are based on a price-cap mechanism (revenue cap for transmission companies) and thus are subject to adjustment by an inflation rate; a productivity factor, known as the X factor, is also applicable.
+Rates are based on a price-cap mechanism (revenue cap for transmission companies) and thus are subject to adjustment by an inflation rate.
 The initial rates or revenues are established in the concession contract resulting from either the auction's competitive process (applicable to new transmission assets) or the privatisation process.

 After the initial rates or revenues have been set, they are subject to annual adjustments for inflation, periodic reviews (every four or five years, depending on the concession contract) and possibly to further extraordinary reviews to restore the concession's balance upon ANEEL's approval.